5 Strategic Methods To Deal With Hospital Budget Cuts Without Downsizing Services

 Planning For Your Unit

 Because a mobile CT unit is such a specialized piece of equipment the logistics involved in planning and preparing the site are extensive.
-If you’re working with a company who knows what they’re doing and you make yourself available to work with them then the process can be smooth.
+If you’re working with a company that knows what they’re doing and you make yourself available to work with them then the process can be smooth.
 The further in advance you plan though, the better.

 “Mobile